braedynl/CSE231-020-SS20/README.md

 If this section is online: labs may be treated as homework assignments.
 This rule also applies if there are no in-person meetings due to COVID-19, even if your section would be considered in-person by tradition.

-**Project submissions are on Mimir.
+**Project and lab submissions are on Mimir.
 The project link provided in the table brings you to the introductory video, skeleton code and project procedure.**

 <table>
   <thead>